 Built originally probably by Emperor Constantine I; rebuilt by Emperor Justinian I; renovated by Maria Dukaina, mother-in-law of Emperor Alexius I; rebuilt again by Isaac Comnenus, Emperor Alexius's son; 14th century mosaics and frescos were mostly donated by Byzantine Politician Theodore Metochites; converted into a mosque by Atik Ali Pasa, Vizier of Ottoman Sultan Bayezid II; Thomas Whittemore and Paul A. Underwood from the Byzantine Institute of America and the Dumbarton Oaks Center for Byzantine Studies sponsored the restorations.
 (Originally built in the early 5th century AD; rebuilt circa 527-565 AD within the city's 5th century AD fortification; current building dates from the extensive renovations done circa 1077-1081; damaged in the 12th century probably by an earthquake and la).
 Church of Our Savior in Chora / Chora Church / Church of the Holy Savior in the Country / The Church of the Holy Redeemer in the Fields, Paracclesion, Eastern Apse, from left to right St. Basil, St. Gregory, St. Cyril of Alexandria, Fresco.
 Retrieved from https://library.artstor.org/asset/ASITESPHOTOIG_10313840878

-The first full-text searchable digital library of early printed books in Arabic script.
-Covering religious literature, law, science, mathematics, astrology, alchemy, medicine, geography, travel, history, chronicles, and literature, and including European translations of Arabic works and Arabic translations of European books.
+Full-text searchable collection of early printed books in Arabic script covering many topics.
+Includes European translations of Arabic works and Arabic translations of European books.
 Coverage from 1475 to 1900.